-Martin Freed, M.D., has been a member of the Dicerna board of directors since 2016 Dr. Freed has served as an independent consultant to several private pharmaceutical, biotechnology, and healthcare companies, specializing in clinical and general pharmaceutical development and clinical and regulatory strategy since February 2015.
+Martin Freed, M.D., has been a member of the Dicerna board of directors since 2016.
+Dr. Freed has served as an independent consultant to several private pharmaceutical, biotechnology and healthcare companies, specializing in clinical and general pharmaceutical development and clinical and regulatory strategy since February 2015.

-In addition, Dr. Freed has served as chief medical officer and has provided strategic and operational planning and execution, as well as medical leadership for clinical pharmacology and development strategy and preclinical development for multiple pharmaceutical companies throughout his career.
-These companies include Avila Therapeutics, Inc., Taligen Therapeutics, Adnexus Therapeutics, Inc.,(acquired by Bristol-Myers Squibb), and Vitae Pharmaceuticals, Inc.
+In addition, Dr. Freed has served as chief medical officer and has provided strategic and operational planning and execution, as well as medical leadership for clinical pharmacology, development strategy and preclinical development, for multiple pharmaceutical companies including Avila Therapeutics, Inc., Taligen Therapeutics, Adnexus Therapeutics, Inc. (acquired by Bristol-Myers Squibb), and Vitae Pharmaceuticals, Inc.